 Types of Restorative Justice

-The RJ Facilitator will meet with the offender to ascertain their agreement to take part and to undertake further eligibility, suitability and risk assessments.
+The Restorative Justice Facilitator will meet with the offender to ascertain their agreement to take part and to undertake further eligibility, suitability and risk assessments.
 The process is also voluntary for offenders.

 Methods of Restorative Justice